 Codebreaking here – including the work of Alan Turing which was indispensable to cracking the German’s Enigma Code – helped the allies to win World War II.
 That was 80 years ago.
 Learning these and other histories of computational practice and what they have accomplished can help us to envision what’s possible.
 With a little imagination and a lot of persistence, just think what we could do!

 There is no doubt that similar thinking inspired Facebook’s donation.
 By contributing to the cause, the multinational corporation signalled its place in the legacy of Bletchley Park.
 Computational Arts is operating here too.
-But we need to find our place in this lineage.
+But we need to find our own place in this lineage.

 I’m personally excited by the potential of this course to get beyond our absorption with the worlds of social media by using art to open up the internet and other computational systems and critically and creatively engage with their connectivity.